 Credits earned through petitions for prior experiential learning may be applied toward the minimum course requirements for the master's degrees.
-Credits so earned will be posted on the transcript as CR and not calculated in the student's GPA.
+Credits earned will be posted on the transcript as CR, rather than the letter grade, and not calculated in the student's GPA.